xSegFaultx/FlowerClassifier/README.md

 To build and train the network:
 * Run: `python train.py data_directory` "data_directory" is where the training, testing and validation datasets are located.
 Below are all the optional inputs.
-  + `--save_dir` The directory you want to save the checkpoint file, default directory is checkpoints (type: String)
+  + `--save_dir` The directory you want to save the checkpoint file.
+The default directory is checkpoints (type: String)
   + `--arch` Choose one of the pre-trained network.
-You can choose from vgg11, vgg13, vgg16, vgg19, densenet121, densenet161, densenet169, densenet201, default is vgg16 (type: string)
+You can choose from vgg11, vgg13, vgg16, vgg19, densenet121, densenet161, densenet169, and densenet201.
+The default is vgg16 (type: string)
-  + `--learning_rate` The learning rate of the neural network, default is 0.0012 (type: float)
+  + `--learning_rate` The learning rate of the neural network.
+The default is 0.0012 (type: float)
-  + `--hidden_units` The number of inputs of the hidden layer in the classifier, default is 512 (type: int)
+  + `--hidden_units` The number of inputs of the hidden layer in the classifier.
+The default is 512 (type: int)
-  + `--epochs` Number of epochs, default is 3 (type: int)
+  + `--epochs` Number of epochs.
+The default is 3 (type: int)
-  + `--gpu` Turn on gpu training, default is OFF (type: boolean)
+  + `--gpu` Turn on gpu training.
+The default is OFF (type: boolean)

 To perform inference on the trained network:
 * Run: `python predict.py /path/to/image checkpoint` "/path/to/image" is the path to the image that you want the network to classify and "checkpoint" is the path to the checkpoint file (.pth file).
 Below are all the optional inputs.
-  + `--top_k` Show the top k possible class with their possibility, default is 1 (type: string)
+  + `--top_k` Show the top k possible classes with their possibility.
+The default is 1 (type: string)
-  + `--category_names` A json file that contains a dictionary that can convert class indexes to category names, default is None (type: string)
+  + `--category_names` A json file that contains a dictionary that can convert class indexes to category names.
+The default is None (type: string)
-  + `--gpu` Turn on gpu predicting, default is OFF (type: boolean)
+  + `--gpu` Turn on gpu predicting.
+The default is OFF (type: boolean)

 # WARNING
 This is a project from Udacity's ["AI Programming with Python Nanodegree"](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).